 March 1, 1909 – The rancho period ends upon the death of Lucky Baldwin.

-March 30, 1909 – Dedication of the new Covina Union High School building at the northwest corner of Citrus and Puente.
+March 30, 1909 – Dedication of the new Covina Union High School building at the northwest corner of Citrus and Puente Street.

 August 7, 1909 – Covina Argus editor J. L. Matthews encourages adoption of the name "West Covina" for the farming community to the south and west of the city.
 (Other names used for the area had been "Pumpkin Center" and "Walnut Center.")

-1915 – The new San Jose Hills Road (today's South Grand Avenue) gives Covinans a much more direct route to the Walnut Valley and on to Orange County.
+1915 – The new San Jose Hills Road (roughly following today's South Grand Avenue) gives Covinans a much more direct route to the Walnut Valley and on to Orange County.

 April, 1916 – The street clock in front of the Finch Brothers Jewelry Store on Citrus Avenue is installed.
 In 1925, it is upgraded to run on electricity.

 1919 – The fourth and last Covina Grammar School is constructed at Citrus and San Bernardino.
-The old high school building is moved to the southwest corner of Second and School Streets, and is dedicated as the Covina Masonic Lodge that same year.
+The old high school building is moved to the southwest corner of Second Avenue and School Street, and is dedicated as the Covina Masonic Lodge that same year.

-May, 1921 – Ten acres of the Adams Tract west of Fourth Street are acquired for the development of Covina Park.
-The plunge opens two years later.
+May, 1921 – Ten acres of the Adams Tract west of Fourth Avenue are acquired for the development of Covina Park.
+The plunge opens 2 years later.

 March, 1922 – Mrs. F. E. Wolfrath wins a Chamber of Commerce prize for her suggestion for a new city motto: "One Mile Square and All There."
 (However, the slogan actually used by the C-of-C was "A Mile Square...")

-Summer, 1922 – Graduate nurses Melisse Wittler and Lavinia Graham open the city's first hospital in the former Charles E. Bemis home at the northwest corner of Badillo and Second.
+Summer, 1922 – Graduate nurses Melisse Wittler and Lavinia Graham open the city's first hospital in the former Charles E. Bemis home at the northwest corner of Badillo and Second Avenue.
 Soon after, sister Mary Wittler joins the partnership.